 No options were granted to the directors or any of the five highest remunerated officers of the company since the end of the financial year.

-Shares under share rights
+Shares under share/performance rights

-Unissued ordinary shares of Metallica Minerals Limited under performance rights at the date of this report are as follows:
+There were no unissued ordinary shares of Metallica Minerals Limited under share rights outstanding at the date of this report.